ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 However, every character within a URI counts toward a resource’s unique identity.
 Two different URIs must map to two different resources.
-If the URIs differ, then so do the re- sources, and vice versa.
+If the URIs differ, then so do the resources, and vice versa.
 Therefore, a REST API must generate and communicate clean URIs and should be intolerant of any client’s attempts to identify a resource imprecisely.
 Redirects (e.g. 301 Moved Permanently) from one version to the other are not allowed.
 Some clients don't support